Where to Stay in Saskatoon- Everything You Need to Know

 Saskatoon’s Neighbourhoods

 Downtown is ideal for car-free travelers—everything from restaurants to river trails is within walking distance, and city buses run frequently.
-If you’re wondering about safety while exploring the city center, here’s a detailed look at how safe Saskatoon really is.
+If you’re wondering about safety while exploring the city center, it helps to have a clearer sense of what Saskatoon is actually like day to day.

 • Best for: First time visitors, Non-driving visitors